 Instructions

-- In a large skillet (or high-sided braiser): melt the butter over low heat.
-Sprinkle the flour on top; mix well with a wooden spoon.
-Cook, stirring frequently, for 30 seconds to 1 minute to make a light roux.
-It will look like thick paste.
-Do not burn.
+In a large skillet or high-sided braiser, melt the butter over low heat.
+Sprinkle the flour on top and stir with a wooden spoon to form a light roux paste.
+Cook, stirring continuously, for 30 seconds to 1 minute.
+Do not to burn.

-- Take the pan off the heat.
+Remove the pan from heat.
 Add 1/2 cup milk and whisk thoroughly to break up the lumps.
 Keep whisking until the mixture looks creamy.
 Slowly add the rest of the milk, whisking continuously as you pour.

 Storage Tips: